 Consider the following factors when determining appropriate levels of description and access for materials awaiting cataloging.
-These factors will help to identify items that might deserve more detailed descriptions or higher priority treatment.
+These factors will help

-2 If an institution is a BIBCO participant contributing full-level records as part of the Program for Cooperative Cataloging (PCC), all name and title headings must be established in the LC/NACO Authority File and all subject and genre/form headings must come from an established thesaurus, list, or subject heading system recognized by the MARC 21 Format for Bibliographic Data.
+2 If an institution is a BIBCO participant contributing full-level records as part of the Program for Cooperative Cataloging (PCC), name and title headings should be established in the LC/NACO Authority File in accordance with PCC practice and all subject and genre/form headings must come from an established thesaurus, list, or subject heading system recognized by the MARC 21 Format for Bibliographic Data.